VOLTS

 Building

-Suite is designed to run locally from your Linux PC or Mac (maybe).
-And
+Suite is designed to run locally from your Linux PC or Mac.
+Docker should be installed.

-inside volts directory.
-It would build 4 docker images and tag em accordingly.
+Script will build 6 docker images and tag them accordingly.

-In a case if voip_patrol is updated, you need to rebuild
+In case if voip_patrol or sipp is updated, you need to rebuild these containers:

 Running